← Back to Smartphones

 Frequently Asked Questions

-Google Pixel 8a excels if you value unmatched 7-year software support commitment in the mid-range segment.
-Motorola Moto G Power 5G (2024) is better if you prioritize rare wireless charging (15w) support in the budget category.
-Pick based on your budget and daily use.
+Google Pixel 8a is the better choice if you prioritize unmatched 7-year software support commitment in the mid-range segment.
+Motorola Moto G Power 5G (2024) wins if you value rare wireless charging (15w) support in the budget category.
+Both are rated highly (4.4★ vs 4.3★), so consider your specific needs and budget.

 Affiliate disclosure